PeterCaine/VU_Thesis_Aspect_Extraction_Category_Detection/README.md

 # README
 This repo contains the code used for my thesis project at the VU (Vrije Universiteit - Amsterdam).

-## Thesis
-a copy of the thesis itself is available at https://www.overleaf.com/read/njddhvnzvfzs

 Aspect Based Sentiment Analysis is an approach to sentiment analysis which analyses texts at the word/token level in order to determine whether or not it is or forms part of a phrase which is the target of a subjective expression.
 According to the parameters laid down in SemEval 2014, there are 4 subtasks:
 - aspect extraction (AE)
 - aspect polarity classification